Abi04nash/AnnSeva/README.md

 # AnnSeva

 **AnnSeva** is a full-stack food donation and management web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It helps reduce food wastage by connecting individual donors, restaurants, and event organizers with NGOs and food banks, who then distribute the food to underprivileged people.
+It helps reduce food wastage by connecting individual donors with NGOs and food banks, where individual donors can register and post food donations collected from restaurants, hotels, or events.
+NGOs and food banks can view and request these donations for redistribution to underprivileged people.”
 The platform ensures transparency, real-time updates, and a seamless donation process for all users.

 ---